isomerpages/mlaw-corp/news/speeches/_posts/2014-11-11-Speech-By-Senior-Minister-Of-State-for-Law-Indranee-Rajah-at-the-Community-Mediation-Centres-Mediators-Appointment-Ceremony-and-Appreciation-Dinner.md

 ---
-layout: post
-title: Speech By Senior Minister Of State for Law, Indranee Rajah, at the Community Mediation Centre’s Mediators Appointment Ceremony and Appreciation Dinner
+title: 'Speech By Senior Minister Of State for Law, Indranee Rajah, at the Community Mediation Centre’s Mediators Appointment Ceremony and Appreciation Dinner'
 permalink: /news/speeches/speech-by-SMS-MACAD-2014
 breadcrumb: Speeches
-collection_name: news

 ---

 11 Nov 2014 Posted in [Speeches](/news/speeches)